Hermès Oran sandals… where to start?

 … but if you’re reading this it’s too late.

-You all ready know how dreamy they are.
+You already know how dreamy they are.

 So let’s start with my firsthand experience with Hermès Oran sandals…